DevilRep/fifteen-puzzle-jquery/README.md

 ## General Information
-This project was created to test a new technologies, try different solutions for the same tack
+This project was created to test a new technologies, try different solutions and implementations

 ## Technologies Used